cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 Video Discovery
 ===============

-In this step-by-step walkthrough, you'll build a conversational application that allows users to browse and find movies and TV shows from a big content catalog, using the Workbench blueprint for this purpose.
+In this step-by-step walkthrough, you'll build a conversational application that allows users to browse and find movies and TV shows from a large content catalog, using the Workbench blueprint for this purpose.

 1. The Use Case
 ^^^^^^^^^^^^^^^

-Through a conversational interface, users should be able to browse through a content catalog containing movies and TV shows.
-The content found could then be played within a service similar to Netflix, Hulu, Amazon Video, etc.
+Through a conversational interface, users should be able to browse a content catalog of movies and TV shows, then play what they find through a service similar to Netflix, Hulu, or Amazon Video.

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^